CirroBuild/FrostiDocs/docs/reference/function/aggregation.md

 **Examples:**

-Given a table with the following contents:
+Given a table `sensors`, which has a designated timestamp column:

 |device_id |temperature|ts                         |
 |:---------|:----------|:--------------------------|